 Other Ideas

-Use a straw to blow the boats across a calm surface of water, what happens when you blow gently and then with more force?
-Does the boat move faster if you blow the air close to the boat or far away?
+Use a straw to blow the boats across a calm surface of water.
+Try blowing gently and then with more force.
+Then blow close to the boat and then further away.

-Can you use the straw to create waves across the water?
+Another idea is to use the straw to blow waves across the water.

 Suitable for Early Learning Goal 16